 Is this the same thing as Diversity Affairs?

-No, the Division of Diversity, Equity and Inclusion formerly operated as Diversity Affairs under the leadership of Dr. Charles F. Robinson, who is now the Vice Chancellor for Student Affairs.
+No, the Division of Diversity, Equity and Inclusion formerly operated as Diversity Affairs under the leadership of Dr. Charles F. Robinson, who is now the University's Interim Chancellor.
 Many of the diversity programs and initiatives that operated under the now defunct Diversity Affairs were student-based and led — those programs and initiatives (such as the Center for Multicultural and Diversity Education) still exist and operate under the Division of Student Affairs umbrella.

 The Division of Diversity, Equity and Inclusion now oversees diversity and inclusion programs, initiatives and policies that speak for the university in general, which would include student, faculty, staff and regional stakeholder interests.

 While we support and work with the Center for Multicultural and Diversity Education, this special campus resource is housed under the Division of Student Affairs.